Enter your email address below and subscribe to our newsletter

 Cauliflower, Baby red peppers (non-spicy, with a fruity taste), Garlic cloves, Onion, Dried red chilli, Soy sauce, Hoisin sauce, Oyster sauce, Brown sugar, Rice flour, Sesame seed oil, Rice wine, peanuts.

 Cauliflower is the star of the show.
-Baby red peppers are optional, you can use the normal sized red bell peppers.
-Garlic cloves and onions add sweetness when caramelized.
-The dried red chili adds a subtle heat, we advise you to not eat it unless you can handle the heat.
+Baby red peppers are optional; you can use normal-sized red bell peppers.
+When caramelized, garlic cloves and onions add sweetness.
+The dried red chili adds a subtle heat; we advise you not to eat it unless you can handle that level of heat.

-Soy sauce, hoisin sauce and oyster sauce add an umami flavour to the dish.
+Soy sauce, hoisin sauce, and oyster sauce add an umami flavour to the dish.
 Brown sugar adds sweetness.
 Rice flour helps to thicken the marinade.
-Sesame seed oil adds nuttiness.
+Sesame seed oil adds nuttiness, although you could also use peanut oil.
 Rice wine is a substitute for Shaoxing wine.
-Other alternatives to Shoaxing wine include red cherry wine, dry white wine, mirin and sake.
+Other alternatives to Shaoxing wine include red cherry wine, dry white wine, mirin, and sake.
 Raw peanuts are roasted and added to the dish to add more crunch.

 Instructions

-Prepare the ingredients: Cut the cauliflower into bite sizes and rinse them in running water.
-Some people remove the core, or stem, of the cauliflower, but I prefer to use them in the food as they have the same nutritional value as the florets.
-Plus, they absorb all the flavor of the dish creating a fusion of flavor, which makes it so delicious.
-Just make sure to clean the stem thoroughly, and slice them into half an inch cubes.
+Prepare the ingredients: Cut the cauliflower into bite-size pieces and rinse them in running water.
+Some people remove the core, or stem, of the cauliflower, but I prefer to use it in the food as it has the same nutritional value as the florets.
+Plus, it absorbs all the condiments, creating a fusion of flavour, which makes it so delicious.
+Just make sure to clean the stem thoroughly and slice it into half-inch cubes.

-Slice the onions, baby red peppers, mince the garlic cloves and crush the dried red chili.
-Keep the peanuts aside to roast them later.
-Warm and freshly roasted peanuts add a pleasantly surprising taste factor to this dish.
+Slice the onions and baby red peppers, mince the garlic cloves, and crush the dried red chili.
+Set the peanuts aside to roast later.

-Prepare the marinade sauce: Prepare a small bowl and add the following ingredients – soy sauce, Hoisin sauce, oyster sauce, brown sugar, rice flour, rice wine or rice vinegar, whichever is available to you, and sesame seed oil.
+Prepare the marinade sauce: In a small bowl, add the following ingredients: soy sauce, Hoisin sauce, oyster sauce, brown sugar, rice flour, rice wine or rice vinegar, whichever is available, and sesame seed oil.
 Stir to mix everything.

-Stir fry the vegetables: First, prepare a wok, lightly sauté the onion, garlic, baby red pepper and dried red chili with olive oil on medium high heat for one minute.
+Stir-fry the vegetables: Prepare a wok and lightly sauté the onion, garlic, baby red pepper, and dried red chili with olive oil on medium-high heat for one minute.
 Then, add the cauliflower and toss to mix.

-Add the marinade sauce: Add the marinade sauce into the wok of vegetables.
-Continue to stir and fry the marinated vegetables for twenty minutes.
-The cauliflower will begin to shrink a little bit and become soft.
+Add the marinade sauce: Add the marinade sauce to the wok.
+Continue to stir-fry the marinated vegetables for twenty minutes.
+The cauliflower will begin to shrink slightly and become soft.

-Roast the peanuts: Roast the peanuts on a separate pan for five minutes on low heat while moving them around occasionally.
-Add the roasted peanuts into the wok and stir to mix.
-Serve the kung pao cauliflower while it’s still hot.
+Roast the peanuts: Roast the peanuts in a separate pan for five minutes on low heat, moving them around occasionally.
+Add the roasted peanuts to the wok and stir to mix.
+Serve the kung pao cauliflower with rice while it’s still hot.

 What to Serve with Kung Pao cauliflower?